 Developing new technologies entails significant risks and uncertainties that may cause us to incur significant costs and could have a material adverse effect on our operating results, financial condition, and/or cash flows.
 A significant portion of our business relates to developing sophisticated products and applications.
 New technologies may be untested or unproven.
 In addition, we may incur significant liabilities that are unique to our products and services.
 While we maintain insurance for some business risks, it is not practicable to obtain coverage to protect against all operational risks and liabilities.
 In addition, we may seek limitation of potential liability related to the sale and use of our products and systems.
-We may elect to provide products or services even in instances where we are unable to obtain such indemnification.
+We may elect to provide products or services even in instances where we are unable to obtain such indemnification or qualification.
 Accordingly, we may be forced to bear substantial costs resulting from risks and uncertainties of our products and products under development, which could have a material adverse effect on our operating results, financial condition and/or cash flows.

 If we are unable to effectively protect our proprietary technology, our business and competitive position may be harmed.
 Our success and ability to compete are dependent on our proprietary technology.
 The steps each of our operations, Enertec and Micronet, has taken to protect its proprietary rights may not be adequate and we may not be able to prevent others from using our proprietary technology.
 The methodologies and proprietary technology that constitute the basis of each of Enertec's and Micronet's solutions and products are not protected by patents.
-Existing trade secret, copyright and trademark laws and non-disclosure agreements to which each of Enertec and Micronet's offer only limited protection.
-Therefore, others, including Enertec's or Micronet's competitors, may develop and market similar solutions and products, copy or reverse engineer elements of Enertec's or Micronet's production lines, or engage in the unauthorized use of Enertec's or Micronet's intellectual property.
-Any misappropriation of Enertec's or Micronet's ability to compete and may harm our business and financial position.
+Existing trade secret, copyright and trademark laws and non-disclosure agreements to which each of Enertec and Micronet is a party offer only limited protection.
+Therefore, others, including Enertec's or Micronet's competitors, may develop and market similar solutions and products, copy or reverse engineer elements of Enertec's systems or Micronet's production lines, or engage in the unauthorized use of Enertec's or Micronet's intellectual property.
+Any misappropriation of Enertec's or Micronet's proprietary technology or the development of competitive technology may have a significant adverse effect on Enertec's or Micronet's ability to compete and may harm our business and financial position.

 We may incur substantial costs as a result of a litigation or other proceeding relating to property rights.
-Third parties may challenge the validity of Enertee's or Micronet's infellectual property rights or bring claims regarding Enertee's or Micronet's infringement of a third party's property rights.
+Third parties may challenge the validity of Enertec's or Micronet's intellectual property rights or bring claims regarding Enertec's or Micronet's infringement of a third party's property rights.
 This may result in costly litigation or other time-consuming and expensive judicial or administrative proceedings, which could deprive us of valuable rights, cause us to incur substantial expenses and cause a diversion for technical and management personnel.
 An adverse determination may subject us to significant liabilities or require us to seek licenses that may not be available from third parties on commercially favorable terms, if at all.
 Further, if such claims are proven valid, through litigation or otherwise, we may be required to pay substantial financial damages or be required to discontinue or significantly delay the development, marketing, sale or licensing of the affected products and intellectual property rights.